Youngtechie/Rebus-Puzzles_webpage/README.md

 ![Shell](./screenshots/25.jpg)
 ![npm not install](./screenshots/26.png)

-If you get the above error and suggestion;
+If you get the above suggestion;

 Just press `Enter` on your keyboard to continue.